tessel/reach-wg/README.md

 ### Firmware

+[**Read the getting started instructions.**](https://github.com/tessel/reach-wg/blob/master/firmware-esp32/README.md) See the `firmware-esp32/` folder for source code and instructions on how to run Reach's firmware.

 We want to build a realtime firmware that can handle asynchronous radio communication, enter and wake from low power sleep modes, can handle a novel protocol design communicating with T2, and which exposes the full range of I/O.

-We are currently prototyping on the ESP32 board:
+We are currently prototyping with the ESP32 architecture:

 * We recommend using the [Sparkfun ESP32 Thing](https://www.sparkfun.com/products/13907) with a corresponding [tutorial](https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide).
 (You can also choose another dev kit like the [DevKitC from Adafruit](https://www.adafruit.com/products/3269), with some adjustments to your setup.)
 * We use the [esp-idf](https://github.com/espressif/esp-idf) development environment (make sure to use v2.0 or a v2.0 release candidate.)

-[**Read the getting started instructions.**](https://github.com/tessel/reach-wg/blob/master/firmware-esp32/README.md) See the `firmware-esp32/` folder for source code and instructions on how to run Reach's firmware.

 *Next steps:*